aws/aws-cdi-sdk/USER_GUIDE_TEST_APP.md

     ./build/debug/bin/cdi_test_min_rx --local_ip 203.0.113.222 --rx RAW --dest_port 2000 --num_transactions 100 --payload_size 5184000
     ```

-1. The AWS CDI SDK prints registration and log messages that show that it is waiting for a connection from the transmitter:
+1. The AWS CDI SDK prints registration and log messages that show it is waiting for a connection from the transmitter:

     ```bash
     [18:15:54] [main:232] Initializing test.